 At one point, Little T was giving them the food straight from the bag.
 I wish I bought another bag as the food went away pretty quickly – two bags would have been just right especially since quite a bit ends up on the floor.

-Little T kept going back to the cows but was a bit wary about feeding them by hand and would drop the little pellets for the cows to lick away with their long tongues.
+Little T kept going back to the cows but was wary about feeding them by hand and would drop the little pellets for the cows to lick away with their long tongues.
 He was amazed by them and went back to wave good-bye when we were on our way out.

 There were a few adorable piglets digging around in the hay of their pen.
 The pigs (and horses and donkeys) cannot be fed with the animal feed we purchased – there is plenty of signage around the farm so do double check which animals can be given the feed.